MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 In this example:

-- The Azure Information Protection label **Highly Confidential** has a label ID of 3e9df74d-3168-48af-8b11-037e3021813f.
+- The Azure Information Protection label that you want to use is named **Highly Confidential** and has a label ID of **3e9df74d-3168-48af-8b11-037e3021813f**.

-- The Secure Islands label is stored in the custom property named **Classification**.
+- The Secure Islands label is named **Sensitive** and stored in the custom property named **Classification**.

 The advanced client setting: